HenrikEckermann/hpc-wiki-v2/docs/cluster_howto/compute_mentat.rst

 Running computations on the Mentat compute nodes
 ************************************************

 From one of the cluster's access node, you can login to one of the mentat compute nodes via SSH and run computations.
-The mentat comput nodes are namde from ``mentat203`` to ``mentat208``.
+The mentat comput nodes are named from ``mentat203`` to ``mentat208``.
 Each of them is equipped with 4 CPU cores and 16 gigabytes of memory.

 The mentat compute nodes are designed to support the following use cases: